StepNext-Solution/Stepnext-Solution/README.md

 2. Make your changes
 3. Submit a pull request

-**We value community collaboration.Your contributions help us grow, supporting our mission to create software that makes technology simple and useful.**
+<p align="center">**We value community collaboration.Your contributions help us grow, supporting our mission to create software that makes technology simple and useful.** </p>

 ## Contact Us